priyadharshini-s9/AWS-3-Tier-Architecture-Project/README.md

 ## Documentation

-The complete implementation steps, screenshots, and validation are available in [Architecture Document](3%20Tier%Architecture%20Documentation.pdf)
+The complete implementation steps, screenshots, and validation are available in the following document : [📄 3 Tier Architecture Documentation.pdf](./3%20Tier%20Architecture%20Documentation.pdf)